BARQx/pak-urdu-phonetic/README.md

 [![Introduction to Pak Urdu Phonetic](assets/intro_ur.png)](assets/intro_ur.png)

-> As someone who regularly works in Urdu — whether writing, researching, or just chatting — I’ve always relied on Pak Urdu Installer on Windows.
+> As someone who regularly works in Urdu — whether writing, researching, or just chatting — I've always relied on Pak Urdu Installer on Windows.
 Its phonetic layout made typing fast, intuitive, and effortless.
 For years, it just worked.
 >
 > But every time I tried to seriously use Linux (especially on my laptop), the lack of a polished, feature-rich Urdu layout always pulled me back.
 No layout matched the familiarity or usability of what we had on Windows.
 >
 > This project is my attempt to bridge that gap.
 >
-> It’s a faithful port of Pak Urdu Installer, a layout that feels like home for Urdu users across  platforms: Linux, Windows, and even the macOS.
+> It's a faithful port of Pak Urdu Installer, a layout that feels like home for Urdu users across platforms: Linux, Windows, and even macOS.
 >
-> If you’ve ever wanted to type Urdu properly on Linux and couldn’t find “the one,” this might be it.
+> If you've ever wanted to type Urdu properly on Linux and couldn't find "the one," this might be it.
 >
 > — Nashit Ahmed Barq

 # Pak Urdu Phonetic